fortio/fortio/README.md

 >= 300 < 350 , 325 , 100.00, 1
 # target 50% 294.879
 ```
-* A grpc ping using TLS.
+* A `grpcping` using TLS.
 First, start Fortio server with the `-cert` and `-key` flags.
-__Note:__ `/path/to/fortio/server.crt` and `/path/to/fortio/server.key` are the paths to the certificate and key that
+`/path/to/fortio/server.crt` and `/path/to/fortio/server.key` are paths to the TLS certificate and key that
 you are responsible for providing.
-Creating TLS certificates is outside the scope of this document.
+Creating a TLS certificate is outside the scope of this document.
 This example uses
-`localhost` in the `Subject Alternative Name` of the certificate.
+`localhost` in the `Subject Alternative Name` (SAN) of the certificate.
+The SAN should match the domain name that
+clients connect to.
 ```
 $ fortio server -cert /path/to/fortio/server.crt -key /path/to/fortio/server.key
 UI starting - visit: